ICIQ/iciq.github.io/research.md

  - Atomic cooling protocols on the trapped atomic ensemble on nanofiber and photonic structures.

 <div style="text-align:center">
-{% include image.html img="/assets/img/NanofiberScheme.png" width="600px" title="Spectroscopy on a nanofiber-trapped atom ensemble system" caption="Fig 1.
+{% include image.html img="/assets/img/NanofiberScheme.png" width="700px" title="Spectroscopy on a nanofiber-trapped atom ensemble system" caption="Fig 1.
 Polarization spectroscopy on an optical nanofiber coupled atomic ensemble system.
-Published in <a href='http://journals.aps.org/pra/abstract/10.1103/PhysRevA.93.023817' target='_blank'>X. Qi, B. Q. Baragiola, P. S. Jessen, I. H. Deutsch, Phys.
+Figure is adapted from <a href='http://journals.aps.org/pra/abstract/10.1103/PhysRevA.93.023817' target='_blank'>X. Qi, B. Q. Baragiola, P. S. Jessen, I. H. Deutsch, Phys.
 Rev. A 93, 023817(2016)</a>." %}
 <br><br></div>

 In addition, through establishing the theoretical foundation of light-atom interaction on the nanofiber platform, I hope to reach the regime of nonlinear interaction between photons for quantum simulations/computations/communications,